 # showmount --exports Export list for nfsshop: / client2.exworks,client3.exworks,client4.exworks /home client9.exworks

-The information is more sparse than the output of cat /proc/fs/nfs/exports shown earlier.
+The information is more sparse compared to the output of cat /proc/fs/nfs/exports shown earlier.

-Without options.
-Without parameters, showmount will show names of hosts currently connected to the system:
+Without options. showmount will show names of hosts currently connected to the system:

 # showmount Hosts on nfsshop: client9.exworks